valassi/bluefin/README.md

 ## Overview

-This software is supported on SLC5 and SLC6 machines (and other variants of RedHat 5 and 6 distributions).
+This software is supported on SLC5, SLC6 and CC7 machines (and other variants of RedHat 5, 6 and 7 distributions).
-The CVMFS file system is required to use the ROOT and GCC libraries installed there.
+The CVMFS file system is required to use the ROOT, Boost, TBB and GCC libraries installed there.

 To build the software: type `make`.

-You can also use the prebuilt bluefin binary in `prebuilt/slc6`.
+You can also use the prebuilt SLC6 bluefin binary in `prebuilt/slc6`.
 In that case, please use the provided `setup.csh` and `setup.sh` scripts in the same directory.

 Some examples of using bluefin are in the `tests.sh` script.